david96182/ninjemail/README.md

 The `hotmail` parameter is a boolean flag indicating whether to create a Hotmail account.
 The default value is False (i.e., creates an Outlook account).

+The `use_proxy` parameter determines whether to use a proxy for the process of creating an Outlook account.
+If `use_proxy` is set to `True`, a proxy will be utilized during the account creation process.
+Default is `True`.

 The method returns the email and password of the created account.

 ### Creating Gmail Accounts